Effects of Exercise

 15. Better oral health:

 People tend to brush and floss their teeth when they exercise because it’s convenient (you’re already at the gym).
-On top of that, increased blood flow to the gums helps clear away both bacteria and plaque.
-And since regular exercise is one of the tools in our arsenal for weight management, maintaining a healthy body weight can also cut your risk of oral cancer.
+Increased blood flow to the gums helps clear away bacteria and plaque.
+Since regular exercise is one of the tools in our arsenal for weight management, maintaining a healthy body weight can also cut your risk of oral cancer.

 16. Fewer colds and flu:

-Another study has shown that when participants engaged in moderate-intensity physical activity (such as walking) for 20 minutes or more per day, they had a 50 percent lower risk of developing the common cold.
+Another study has shown that participants who engaged in moderate-intensity physical activity (such as walking) for 20 minutes or more daily had a 50 percent lower risk of developing the common cold.

 17. Better childhood health: